JELGT2011/Wizards-Of-Dos/README.txt

 iv.
 Detail any special install instructions the grader will need to be aware of for building and running your code

+Test ragdoll (press Z) at last.
+Some map edges are not enclosed so you may run off the edges.

 vi.
-Which scene file is the main file that should be opened first in Unity
+Which scene file is the main file that should be opened first in Unity jungle
+SnowMountain
+Desert
+JapaneseEnvironmentScene
+M2_ice

+are the five scenes for milestone 2.
+Start with any one of these and press keyboard 1 - 5 to navigate.

 vii.
 URL of the web page where you posted your assignment